Support Groups

 Those suffering from mental illness only: Kaleidoscope

-Mixed groups for both: Anxiety/OCD, Bipolar, Depression, Hoarding, Young Adults
+Mixed groups for both: Anxiety/OCD, Bipolar, Depression, Hoarding, Queer Group, Young Adults

 Looking for a safe and confidential place to vent, learn, and hear from people who understand what you’re going through?
 Support groups aim to help participants feel less alone and better understood so that they can improve how they cope with the effects of mental health challenges and mental illness on their daily lives.
 Facilitated by people who have experience, either as a family caregiver or having lived with mental illness, support groups offer an opportunity to develop a healthy perspective on mental illness, explore coping strategies, and learn about support services and resources in the community.